 What to Wear

 You’ll certainly want to be ready to keep warm on the slopes and throughout the village, but unlike the extravagant Aspen and its infamous mink-wearing clientele, Whistler is proudly understated, practical and authentic.
 A staple of their Pre-Fall 2019 collection, this Co Ribbed Wool-Cashmere Blend Turtleneck Sweater is designed with a ribbed-knitting and turtle neckline in a rich cream color.
 What’s more is that the loose fit makes for a relaxed look that prioritizes comfort, while the premium fabric is one that you’ll just want to bury yourself in.
-When it comes to keeping warm on the slopes, this Bogner Fire + Ice Hank Ski Jacket was designed to meet all the modern standards of professional skiers, while the relaxed cut and premium materials work to maximize the overall comfort.
-For a complete low-down on what to pack, check out our Style Sheet for Whistler.
+When it comes to keeping warm on the slopes, this Bogner Fire + Ice Damian Ski Jacket was designed to meet all the modern standards of professional skiers, while the relaxed cut and premium materials work to maximize the overall comfort.